Kidev/TCOAALCreatorTool/README.md

 **Audio not playing**: Check browser autoplay policies.
 When recording video, only the 'Tab' mode can access audio.

+**How to access URL sharing**: Right-click on "Import file" or "Export file" buttons to reveal the "Share Link" option

+**How to clear saved data**: Right-click on the "Save" button to clear the dialog saved in browser storage

+**Lost my work**: Check if you have:
+- Saved data in browser (loads automatically on refresh)
+- An exported `.js` file in your downloads folder
+- A shared URL you copied (contains entire project)

 **Glitch effects not working**: Verify glitch config is set and `censorSpeaker: true` is enabled for speaker name glitching

 **Share Link URL too long**:

 - Reduce number of scenes or text length
 - Use shorter asset paths (relative paths are shorter than full URLs)
 - Consider using a URL shortener service for very long URLs
 - URLs over ~2000 characters may have compatibility issues with some systems

 **Video recording issues**:

 - No audio: Make sure controls are visible (press `Tab`) before recording
 - Choppy video: Try reducing FPS or closing other applications
 - Large file size: Lower quality settings or reduce FPS